thelowsunoverthemoon/mahler.c/Addon Documentation/Key Signature.md

 ### Print Function

 This function prints a KeySig, similar to the other key signature functions.
-However, this also has the *type* parameter so specify the format.
+However, this also has the *type* parameter to specify the format.

 ```C
 void printKeySig(char* prefix, KeySig key, char* suffix, enum DispKeySig type);